CodeverDotDev/codever-browser-extension/README.md

 Codever Browser Extension
 ---
-Browser extension to easily save bookmarks and snippets from the web to [www.codever.land](https://www.codever.land), the Bookmarks and Code Snippets Manager for Developers & Co.
+Browser extension to easily save bookmarks and code snippets from the web to [www.codever.land](https://www.codever.land), the Bookmarks and Code Snippets Manager for Developers & Co.

 ## Install